iceddev/frozen/README.md

 These technologies include:

 * [Node.js](http://nodejs.org/) and [npm](https://npmjs.org/) - used for dependecy mangement for our build process and development workflow
-* [Grunt](http://gruntjs.com/) - task runner for our development workflow, and allows for a single entry point into development configuration
-* [Volo](http://volojs.org/) - clientside dependency management and project scaffolding tool
-* [Lo-Dash](http://lodash.com/) - low-level utility library used inside the library
 * [Hammer.js](http://eightmedia.github.io/hammer.js/) - multi-touch library used for mouse/touch/pointer event normalization and gestures
-* [dcl](http://www.dcljs.org/) - used for generating constructors and supplying AOP convenience methods
 * [Box2d](https://box2dweb.googlecode.com/) - used for physics calculations in games
-* [Dojo](http://dojotoolkit.org/) - used for AMD loader and some utility modules inside the library, Dojo build process is used to build a single JS file
 * [JSDoc](http://usejsdoc.org/) - generates documentation for code
 * [Jasmine](http://pivotal.github.com/jasmine/) - tests all use Jasmine
-* [AMD](http://requirejs.org/docs/whyamd.html) - all modules are written with AMD and the single layer includes an AMD module loader

 ## Development